 Although access to the Archives is restricted and items may not be borrowed, originals or facsimiles of materials from the collections are available for use by both off-campus researchers and members of the Dana Hall community.
-Research requests may be submitted to the Archivist, Pam Kaplan, by phone (781-235-3010 x2582), mail, email (email@example.com), or FAX (781-416-7882).
+Research requests may be submitted to the Archivist, Dorothy DeSimone, by phone (781-235-3010 x2582), mail, or email (email@example.com).
 Dana Hall School faculty members are encouraged to use items from Archives collections in class sessions and research projects.
 Use of materials by classes and other groups must be arranged with a member of the library staff, at least one week in advance by email (firstname.lastname@example.org).
 In most instances, classes or other groups will meet in the library classroom or the Archives Group Study room to use original materials.
 At the discretion of the Archivist, some materials may be photocopied or digitized for use in other locations.

 The Digital Public Library of America contains millions of digitized text, images, sounds, and movies from America’s libraries, museums, and archives — including the Dana Hall Archives!